ansible-collections/overview/collection_requirements.rst

     #.
 Then modify ``foo.bar``'s ``galaxy.yml`` to specify ``'>=1.0.0'`` for ``foo.baz``.
     #.
 Finally release ``foo.bar`` as 1.0.0.

 * The dependencies between collections included in Ansible must be valid.
-If a dependency is violated, the involved collections must be be pinned so that all dependencies are valid again.
+If a dependency is violated, the involved collections must be pinned so that all dependencies are valid again.
 This means that the version numbers from the previous release are kept or only partially incremented so that the resulting set of versions has no invalid dependencies.

 * If a collection has a too strict dependency for a longer time, and forces another collection to be hold back, that collection will be removed from the next major Ansible release.
 What "longer time" means depends on when the next Ansible major release happens.
 If a dependent collection prevents a new major version of a collection to be included in the next major Ansible release, the dependent collection will be removed from that major release.